microsoft/ELL/docs/tutorials/Active-cooling-your-Raspberry-Pi-3/index.md

 ## Results

 Although it may be possible to cool the Pi using only a heat sink (no fan), this approach is often insufficient.
-ELL team members ran the following stress tests, running all four cores at 100% and measuring the processor temperature as it heats up.
-The experiment was conducted in an air conditioned office (room temperature was about 26 degrees Celsius) and repeated using four different configurations:
+The plot below shows how the processor core temperature increases over time, when all four cores are at 100% load.
+The experiment was conducted in an air conditioned office (room temperature was about 26 degrees Celsius) and repeated in four different configurations:

 * `none` - no cooling at all, just a Raspberry Pi device as-is
 * `heat sink` - heat sink on the processor, fan turned off
 * `fan` - fan mounted on the Raspberry Pi using the ELL fan mount, blowing air on the bare processor (no heat sink)
 * `both` - the full cooling solution, as described above, with both fan and heat sink

-The following table shows the results.

 <div id='plot'></div>
 <script>